manateelazycat/aweshell/README.md

 # What is aweshell?

-I created `multi-term.el' and use it many years.
+I created `multi-term.el` and use it many years.

-Now I'm a big fans of `eshell'.
+Now I'm a big fans of `eshell`.

-So i write `aweshell.el' to extension `eshell' with below features:
+So I wrote `aweshell.el` to extend `eshell` with these features:

 1. Create and manage multiple eshell buffers.
 2. Add some useful commands, such as: clear buffer, toggle sudo etc.
-3. Display extra information and color like zsh, powered by `eshell-prompt-extras'
+3. Display extra information and color like zsh, powered by `eshell-prompt-extras`
-4. Add Fish-like history autosuggestions, powered by `esh-autosuggest'
+4. Add Fish-like history autosuggestions, powered by `esh-autosuggest`
 5. Validate and highlight command before post to eshell.
-6. Fix error `command not found' in MacOS.
+6. Fix error `command not found` in MacOS.

 # Installation

-Put `aweshell.el', `esh-autosuggest.el', `eshell-prompt-extras.el', `exec-path-from-shell.el' to your load-path.
+Put `aweshell.el`, `esh-autosuggest.el`, `eshell-prompt-extras.el`, `exec-path-from-shell.el` to your load-path.
 The load-path is usually ~/elisp/.
 It's set in your ~/.emacs like this:
 ```Elisp